Monday, September 28, 2015

 So here's what I propose: Definitive backstories, including birthdates and professional backgrounds, and:

-* Season 1: Premiere establishes their origin stories and how they got there, season runs from September 1950 (Inchon landing) to June 1951.
-Season finale, Henry gets sent home, but doesn't make it.
+* Season 1: The series premiere establishes their origin stories and how they got there.
+The season runs from September 1950 (Inchon landing) to June 1951.
+In the season finale, Henry gets sent home, but doesn't make it.

 * Season 2: June 1951 to December 1951.
 Trapper out, B.J. in.
 Henry already out, Frank out of temporary command, Potter in.
-Middle of the season, Margaret is engaged to Donald, they marry in the season finale, but the cliffhanger is Frank goes after them, and Charles is introduced.
-(Removing the "War for All Seasons" episode where they bet on the Pennant race that ends with the Bobby Thomson home run.)
+In the middle of the season, Margaret is engaged to Lieutenant Colonel Donald Penobscot, and they marry in the season finale, but the cliffhanger is Frank goes after them, and Charles is introduced.
+(This removes the "War for All Seasons" episode where they bet on the Pennant race that ends with the Bobby Thomson home run.)

 * Season 3: December 1951 to September 1952.
 Charles settles in.
 In the finale, Radar's Uncle Ed dies.

-* Season 5: Slowly, but surely, we bring the characters up to the present day.
-Show what happens to them.
-We got a hint of this in AfterMASH, the sequel series that aired because Harry Morgan, Jamie Farr and William Christopher wanted to continue, and the rest didn't.
+* Season 5: Slowly, but surely, we bring the characters up to the present day, and show what happens to them.
+We got a hint of this in AfterMASH, the sequel series that aired because Harry Morgan, Jamie Farr and William Christopher wanted to continue, and the rest of the main actors didn't.